 4. Example of application

 In this section, we provide example executives of the HydroPeak toolbox for two well- developed watersheds in Switzerland.
 These example sites are represented for riverine studies with hydropeaking effects, in which area is highly developed by hydropower operations.
 To help with the illustration of results, two representative gauging stations were selected with fully good river discharge and water temperature records.
-The input data used 15-mins as the temporal resolution, and the duration covers from year XXXX to XXXX.
+The input data used 15-mins as the temporal resolution, and the duration covers from 1st June to 31st August in 2001.

 After inputting data and calculating the global standard deviation of the drop of each peaking pairs, the filtering script will be run.
 The following plots illustrate the filtering process and the results of the output.
 In the first case, 0.5 times standard deviation are selected as filtering criteria while 0.1 times standard deviation are selected.
 These plots illustrate that if the filtering threshold is too high, some of the rapid fluctuation will be smoothed.
 In the second plot, the filtering criteria was set too small so that only little fluctuation will be filtered.
 Therefore, 0.25 times standard deviation is usually chosen.